fwup-home/fwup/README.md

 A related option is `--exit-handshake`.
 This option was specifically implemented for Erlang to support integration with its port process feature.
-It may be useful for other integrations where it's more convenient to wait for a final character coming from a subprocress rather than watching for an exit.
+It may be useful for other integrations where it's more convenient to wait for a final character coming from a subprocess rather than watching for an exit.
 The problem with Erlang is that it's easy for the message that the process exited to beat the final characters coming out stdout.
 When this option is enabled, `fwup` expects the calling process to close `stdin` when it's ready for `fwup` to exit.